As any rock fan can attest, music genres are pretty diverse and confusing.

 The surf music heyday was pretty short-lived, but it produced some fantastic songs and bands.

 Pipeline by the Chantays is often considered to be one of the first surf songs.
-It also remains one of the most iconic.
+It also remains one of the most classic.

 The instrumental is just over 2 minutes long, but the unique use of reverb and tremolo creates a distinctive sound that became associated with the surfing scene in Southern California.